Hadiasemi/multidoc/README.md

 The output will display:

 - Progress updates as each model responds
-- A summary comparing all model responses
+- A combination of the models best outputs
 - Timing information for each model and the total execution

 ## Build